 - Construction manager jobs are available across the UK, with larger infrastructure projects concentrated around London and other urban centres.
 Experienced construction managers can often access opportunities to work abroad.

-- Women are under-represented in the construction industry, comprising about 14% of the total workforce (Go Construct, 2017) however this is increasing.
-Organisations such as the National Association of Women in Construction (NAWIC), the Association of Women in Property (WiP) and the Chartered Institute of Building (CIOB) are working to address this.
+- Women are under-represented in the construction industry, comprising about 14% of the total workforce (Go Construct, 2019).
+However, this figure is increasing.
+Organisations such as the National Association of Women in Construction (NAWIC), The Association of Women in Property (WiP) and the Chartered Institute of Building (CIOB) are working to address this.

 According to recent research from the Construction Skills Network, the UK construction industry will need an additional 4,310 construction project managers to meet demand every year from 2017 until 2021 (Go Construct, 2017).
 However, you should still expect to complete targeted job applications to a high standard, and be prepared for a rigorous recruitment process.